 Knee sleeves help prevent injury.
 This is true regardless of your age.
 The knee joint is incredibly important (4).
-It’s also one of those things most of us take for granted, until we get hurt.
+It’s also one of those things most of us take for granted until we get hurt.
 Tear an ACL (5) or dislocate the knee playing sports or working out and you quickly become aware of the central role the knee plays in your everyday life.
 Working out, and in particular strength training, brings all kinds of unnatural forces to bear on the knee joint.
 Those forces represent a clear and present danger to your knees.
-The good new is that danger can be effectively dealt with by using a knee sleeve.
+The good news is that danger can be dealt with effectively by using a knee sleeve.
 Knee sleeves do more than buttress the stability of the joint.
 Although they certainly do that.
 They also keep the joint warm and loose.
-This helps ensure proper movement and keeps blood flowing through the joint.
+That helps ensure proper movement and keeps blood flowing through the joint.

 Knee sleeves enable you to perfect your strength training technique.
 Strength training can be a boon to older individuals, enhancing their quality of life in numerous ways.
-But it’s crucial that any strength training be done using proper form.
+But it’s crucial that any strength training is done using proper form.
 Knee sleeves help promote proper alignment of the legs and reinforce the knee joint against lateral movement.
 They also help to keep the patella (kneecap) properly positioned.
 Just remember that knee sleeves alone can’t protect you from injury.
 The best approach is to start slowly with weights and perfect your technique before you start pushing your boundaries to any serious degree.

 Knee sleeves provide the confidence to push through boundaries.
-Speaking of boundaries… once you have your technique nailed down you’ll want to see exactly what your body is capable of.
+Speaking of boundaries… once you have your technique nailed down, you’ll want to see exactly what your body is capable of.
 And that means encountering and then pushing through boundaries.
 Because knee sleeves promote proper form, keep the knee warm and keep the blood flowing, you’ll be able to face down those boundaries and push into uncharted territory where the real muscle gain lies waiting.

 Knee sleeves help to build body awareness.
 Sometimes injuries happen simply because a person loses track of the various components of their form.
-If, for instance, you’re focused on the alignment of your shoulders and neck you may well lose track of what your knees are doing.
+If, for instance, you’re focused on the alignment of your shoulders and neck, you may well lose track of what your knees are doing.
 Knee sleeves can compensate to some small degree for this type of oversight.
 But perhaps more importantly, they can provide a subtle reminder that your knees are involved in the lifting process as well.
 This will help fend off any injuries-by-oversight.

 Knee sleeves help speed recovery from injury.
 We’ve already seen that knee sleeves can help prevent injury by absorbing the forces generated by exercise.
 But they do more than that.
 They also help speed recovery from injury.
-There are a number of ways they do this.
-First, they help relieve pressure on injured joints which provides your body the breathing room it needs to heal.
+There are several ways they do this.
+First, they help relieve pressure on injured joints, which provides your body the breathing room it needs to heal.
 Second, as we just mentioned, they help improve blood flow.
 And blood flow is crucial to the recovery of any bodily tissue, including bone (10).
 And third, they make it possible to engage in rehabilitation exercises.
 Exercises you’d likely have to avoid or postpone if you didn’t have knee sleeves available.

 Q: How do knee sleeves work?